aridjayarecipes/cutesrecipes.web.app/content/post/1972-steps-to-prepare-perfect-katlama-lahori-street-food.md

 1. Now fry it on medium heat.  -  - Serve immediately  garnish with coriander leaves.

-Let&#39;s make it at home like we do and you will.
-Katlama is Lahore&#39;s most wanted street food which is also famous all over the world.
-Let&#39;s make it at home like we do and you will.
+Let's make it at home like we do and you will.
+Katlama is Lahore's most wanted street food which is also famous all over the world.
+Let's make it at home like we do and you will.
 KatlamaBigsize#desi#pizzatype#katlama amazing street food Lahore location.main bazar alsheikh sweets Lahore.
-Katlama is Lahore&#39;s most wanted street food which is also famous all over the world.
+Katlama is Lahore's most wanted street food which is also famous all over the world.

 So that's going to wrap this up for this special food katlama lahori street food recipe.
 Thanks so much for your time.
 I'm sure that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!